After Study Abroad

 As you become integrated into the study abroad country's culture, it may be more difficult to re-adapt to the United States upon return home.
 The United States just won't look the same way it did before leaving to study abroad.
 You may view home with new eyes and may also be more critical of U.S. cultural traditions once thought to be "normal".
 As you may have gone through a period of adjustment in your study abroad country, you may have a similar period of readjustment upon coming home.
 (Adapted from The Center for Global Education's online Study Abroad Student Handbook)

-Please know that this is a normal part of the study abroad experience.
+This is a normal part of the study abroad experience.
 You may want to extend your cultural experience by staying engaged in activities that allow your to stay connected such as joining a cultural or language group on campus, blogging or writing, or becoming involved with the exchange and international students on campus.
 Some students return from their study abroad program and join our Global Ambassador program to share their experiences and inspire other students.

 Please see the links below for additional information on reverse culture shock.

-Link: What's up with culture?
+- What's up with culture?
 Module 2 is for returning students

-Link: MTSU Counseling Services Office is free to MTSU students and confidential if you would like to talk with a professional if you feel like you are having a difficult time readjusting.
+- MTSU Counseling Services Office is free to MTSU students and confidential if you would like to talk with a professional if you feel like you are having a difficult time readjusting.

 Two of our Global Ambassadors created a great culture shock/reverse culture shock video that you might find helpful as you readjust.
 They explain the process of culture shock and reverse culture shock.

 Students returning from an education abroad program often want to find ways to stay connected to that experience.
-There are a variety of ways to stay connected, from language groups on campus, adding a related component to your degree, joining an student organization, or assisting incoming exchange students adjust to MTSU.
+There are a variety of ways to stay connected, from language groups on campus, adding a related component to your degree, joining a student organization, or assisting incoming exchange students adjust to MTSU.
 Please see the linked document to get ideas about staying connected after your program concludes.

 The Global Ambassador program at MTSU is a volunteer opportunity offered through the Office of Education Abroad that is designed to engage MTSU study abroad students who have participated in an MTSU study program.
 Global Ambassadors work with Office of Education Abroad staff to promote study abroad opportunities.
 Global Ambassadors have a chance to earn a graduation sash and gain valuable experience (which can be added to a resumé or CV!).